-ASIM 4315.
-Junior Independent Tutorial in Intermedia.
+4315.
+Junior Independent Tutorial in Digital/Hybrid Media.
+Recommended to be taken during spring term.
 Directed individual investigation leading to a sustained body of work within the student's concentration.
 Taken during the spring term and leading to the Junior Exhibitions.
 May not be repeated unless due to a failing grade.
-Prerequisite: Junior standing, with permission of instructor (or tutor).
+Prerequisites: Junior standing and permission of instructor (or tutor).

-ASIM 4320, 5320.
+4320, 5320.
 Physical Computing.
-Students use advanced processing tools to experiment and generate interactive pieces, art robots, and art that responds to stimuli.
+Students use advanced processing tools to experiment and generate interactive pieces, art robots and art that responds to stimuli.
 This studio class is designed to get students off their computers and onto real space.
 For students interested in installation, sculpture, performance, robotics, electronics in art, etc. Open to students from all Meadows disciplines.
-Prerequisite: ASIM 2320 Art and Code, or permission of the instructor.
+Prerequisite: ASIM 2320 or permission of instructor.

-ASIM 5302, 5303, Intermedia-Directed Studies.
+5302, 5303.
+Digital/Hybrid Media Directed Studies.